Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

-CNAME records are invaluable for simplifying DNS management, especially when integrating with third-party services.
-Understanding their limitations—particularly around apex domains and record coexistence—helps you make the right choice between CNAME, ALIAS, and direct A/AAAA records.
+CNAME records are invaluable for simplifying DNS management, especially when integrating with third-party services like CDNs, cloud platforms, and email providers.
+Understanding their limitations -- particularly around apex domains and record coexistence -- helps you make the right choice between CNAME, ALIAS, and direct A/AAAA records.
+With DNScale, creating and managing CNAME records is straightforward, and our platform automatically validates against common misconfigurations.